nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructural:** Pertaining to structures at the nanoscale, relevant to the inputs and predictions of nano-QSAR.

-### Expanded Definition and Usage\nNano-QSAR is increasingly vital in the development of nano-products, allowing researchers and manufacturers to anticipate and mitigate potential risks associated with nanoparticles before they are introduced into the market.
+### Expanded Definition and Usage:
+Nano-QSAR is increasingly vital in the development of nano-products, allowing researchers and manufacturers to anticipate and mitigate potential risks associated with nanoparticles before they are introduced into the market.
 This predictive capability not only aids in complying with regulatory requirements but also fosters innovation by providing a clearer understanding of how nanomaterials might interact with biological and environmental systems.

 By categorizing and defining **nano-QSAR**, this lexical entry elucidates its importance and utility in the context of modern scientific and regulatory challenges related to nanotechnology.
 This detailed categorization aids in understanding the various aspects and implications of nano-QSAR, enhancing its communication and application in scientific and regulatory discussions.\n